putridparrot/PutridParrot.Presentation/README.md

 is changed and we change some ICollectionView filter (for example) - hence we can chain things to get the UI to refresh the ICollectionView property after the Filter changes.

-![Alt You might write your own rules that automatically change a child object based upon a parent property change etc.
+You might write your own rules that automatically change a child object based upon a parent property change etc.

 *Rules are a bit of a legacy feature from a previous implementation of the view model classes.
 I would like to come up with "better" ways to do these, but for now they'll suffice.*

 # Collection properties